kivy/pyjnius/docs/source/android.rst

 Using TextToSpeech
 ------------------

-Same as the audio capture, by looking at the
-By looking at the `An introduction to Text-To-Speech in Android
+Same as the audio capture, by looking at the `An introduction to Text-To-Speech in Android
 <http://android-developers.blogspot.fr/2009/09/introduction-to-text-to-speech-in.html>`_ blog post, it's easy to do it with Pyjnius::

     from jnius import autoclass